8thrichard/8thrichard/README.md

 # About Me

-Hello there! 👋 I'm Richard, an undergraduate student pursuing a Bachelor of Science in Computer Science.
+Hello there!I'm Richard, an undergraduate student pursuing a Bachelor of Science in Computer Science.
 I'm passionate about coding, cross-team collaboration, networking, and teaching.
 I have a creative mind for problem-solving, and I enjoy the world of web development.

 ## 🔧 Skills